vantage-sh/docs.vantage.sh/docs/budgets.md

 ## View Budgets on Cost Reports

 Once a budget is assigned to a [Cost Report](/cost_reports/), a budget report with month-to-date performance is displayed at the top of the Cost Report.
-The budget reflects amortized costs throughout the month, indicating whether the spending is above or below the budget month-to-date (MTD).
+The budget reflects amortized costs throughout the month, indicating whether the spending is above or below the budget month to date.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="A budget is displayed as a trend line on the Cost Report in the console" width="100%" src="/img/cost-report-budget.png" />